d-w-d/myconfig/README.md

 ### Executable Scripts

-Scripts in the myconfig repo that are supposed to be exected are:
+Scripts in myconfig repo that are supposed to be executed are:

 1. Referred to as (executable) scripts
     2. Given no suffix
-3. Given the shebang `#!/usr/bin/false bash` (to date at least)
+3. Given the shebang `#!/usr/bin/env bash` (to date at least)
     4. Placed in `.bin` directories within their respective OS dirs

+### Hmmm

+    Why is there an indentation above?